-In preparation for May 2014 graduation, we strongly advise that you take a moment to review your academic record to make sure that you are on track to graduate.
+In preparation for May 2017 graduation, we strongly advise that you take a moment to review your academic record to make sure that you are on track to graduate.
 You are responsible for making sure you are in compliance with all the graduation requirements.
-We are currently working with the University Registrar to release a degree audit program for students’ use.
-We will provide you with more details about this upcoming program at a future date.

 You must complete at least 83 credits (which includes the required courses of Property, Constitutional Law, Professional Responsibility and Substantial Writing).
 Please refer to the J.D.
 Academic Regulations and Requirements Guide.

-Please review the Bar Exam Checklist for important information and deadlines concerning applying to take the bar exam.
+Please also review our Bar Exam Checklist for important information and deadlines concerning applying to take the bar exam.

 Have a wonderful fall semester!